mozilla-ai/encoderfile/docs/index.md

 chmod +x encoderfile
 ```

 > **Note for Windows users:** Pre-built binaries are not available for Windows.
-Please see [BUILDING.md](BUILDING.md) for instructions on building from source.
+Please see our guide on [building from source](https://mozilla-ai.github.io/encoderfile/latest/reference/building/) for instructions on building from source.

 Move the binary to a location in your PATH:
 ```bash